 As we get ready

-Staff will be working hard to make the Museum an even more inviting and inspiring place—from curatorial planning, to visitor experience training, to the meticulous care and conservation of every work that will be on display.
-To begin the exciting process of installation and to prepare for the opening of the new MoMA, our last day of public admission will be June 15, and we’ll host a special day for members on June 16 to celebrate this historic moment in MoMA’s evolution and future.
+Staff are working hard to make the Museum an even more inviting and inspiring place—from curatorial planning, to visitor experience training, to the meticulous care and conservation of every work that will be on display.
+To complete the exciting process of installation and to prepare for our reopening on October 21, we are temporarily closed but the new MoMA is coming soon.

 For updates, sign up for our newsletter and follow us on Facebook, Twitter, and Instagram.